 Phase 3 Data Summary

-The FDA approval was based on positive data from the international, Phase 3, placebo-controlled Sorafenib HCC Assessment Randomized Protocol (SHARP) trial which demonstrated that Nexavar improved overall survival by 44 percent in patients with HCC (HR=0.69; p=0.0006) versus placebo.
-Median overall survival was 10.7 months in Nexavar-treated patients compared to 7.9 months in those taking placebo.
-No indication of imbalances was observed in serious adverse event rates between the Nexavar and placebo-treated groups with the most commonly observed adverse events in patients receiving Nexavar being diarrhea and hand-foot skin reaction.
+The FDA approval was based on positive data from the international Phase 3 placebo-controlled Sorafenib HCC Assessment Randomized Protocol (SHARP) trial which demonstrated that Nexavar improved overall survival by 44 percent in patients with HCC (HR=0.69; p=0.0006) versus placebo.
+In the study, median overall survival was 10.7 months in Nexavar-treated patients compared to 7.9 months in those taking placebo.
+No indication of imbalances was observed in serious adverse events between the Nexavar and placebo-treated groups with the most commonly observed adverse events in patients receiving Nexavar being diarrhea and hand-foot skin reaction.
 Based on these data, the European Commission granted marketing authorization to Nexavar for the treatment of patients with hepatocellular carcinoma on October 29, 2007.

 Nexavar’s Differentiated Mechanism